 If you think that housing a guinea pig is as easy as putting it into an aquarium, think again.
-Certain types of cages are actually bad for piggies because they don't provide enough space or have other potentially harmful drawbacks.
-It's important to choose appropriate housing for your cavy.
+Certain types of cages are actually bad for guinea pigs because they don't provide enough space or may have other potentially harmful drawbacks.
+It's important to choose appropriate housing for your cavy!

 01 of 04

 Aquariums were once a common way to house guinea pigs and, unfortunately, they're still quite popular with people who don't do research before buying a cavy.

 At first, an aquarium might seem like a good choice because it's relatively cheap, solid (as long as you don't drop it since it's made of glass), and easy to clean.
 Unfortunately, its solid sides mean the poor guinea pig inside doesn't get any air circulation.